 Examples of a cover letter and resume

-As a reference, here are two professional examples of a resume and a cover letter to use as inspiration when writing your own:
+As a reference, here’s an example of a resume and matching cover letter to use as inspiration when writing your own:

 Cover letter for a customer service representative